35+ Quick & Easy Breakfast Ideas

 Granola with Berries

 When in doubt, just throw some low-sugar granola in a bowl with a high-protein milk like dairy or pea protein milk.
 Looking for a healthy milk alternative?
-Try the 12-gram per serving pea protein milk from Bolthouse Farms, which made our list of the 100 Healthiest New Foods of 2017.
+Try the 12-gram per serving pea protein milk from Bolthouse Farms.

 Egg and Avocado BLT